xlladdins/xll/docs/Excel4MacrosE-G.md

 FORMULA.CONVERT("=SUM(R10C2:R15C2)", FALSE, TRUE, 4) equals
 "=SUM(B10:B15)"

-**Tip**   To put the converted formula into a cell or range of cells, use the FORMULA.CONVERT function as the formula\_text argument to the FORMULA function.
+**Tip**&nbsp;&nbsp;&nbsp;To put the converted formula into a cell or range of cells, use the FORMULA.CONVERT function as the formula\_text argument to the FORMULA function.

 **Related Functions**

-ABSREF   Returns the absolute reference of a range of cells to another range
+ABSREF&nbsp;&nbsp;&nbsp;Returns the absolute reference of a range of cells to another range

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-RELREF   Returns a relative reference
+RELREF&nbsp;&nbsp;&nbsp;Returns a relative reference

 Return to [top](#E)